yoshuawuyts/knowledge/arch/api.md

 - [architecture](#architecture)

 ## errors
 Errors are objects returned by the server.
-Based on a statuscode it's determined if it's an error or not (generally `4xx / 5xx` status code ranges).
+Based on a status code it's determined if it's an error or not (generally `4xx / 5xx` status code ranges).
 To build more tooling around error handling / creating it would be nice if errors were predictable.
 I propose the following fields: